unused/ruby-ftw/slides.md

 ```

 <!--
-I could have also ask what "seven times print hello world" will do ^^
+I could have also just read out the statement:
+  "seven times print hello world"
+and ask you what do you think it will result to ^^

-This Ruby code style can be attributed to the inventor and chief designer of
+This style of code can be attributed to the inventor and chief designer of
 the language.
 -->